sheldonmall/day-planner/README.md

 ## Usage

-This website is for a day planner.
-The usage of this tool is described below:
+This website is for: Day Planner.

+The usage of this application is described below:

-When the page loads, you will see the landing page that shows the day planner.
+When the page loads, it will take you to the landing page.

 * You will see the following:
 - Hourly slots starting from 9AM till 5PM.